We use our proprietary methodology to produce these rankings. Learn more →

 • Visual Studies

 The school has been recognized for its successful animation multiple times.
-In 2013 Ringling students won gold and bronze in the student academy awards, and Ringling alumni were a part of the Oscar winning Frozen animation team.
+Ringling students have won gold and bronze in the student academy awards, and Ringling alumni were a part of the Oscar winning Frozen animation team.

-This eclectic arts school also offers its students ample training in all the traditional, technical areas that game designers need such as audio and programming.
-Multiple summer art programs and courses are also available to a variety of students.
+This eclectic arts school also offers its students ample training in all the traditional, technical areas that designers need such as audio and programming.
+Multiple summer art programs and courses are also available.

 Worcester Polytechnic Institute